stevegt/grid-cli/v2/doc/000-TODO.md

   - Logical flow and coherence.
   - Consistency in terminology usage.
 - Resolve any discrepancies or conflicting ideas.
-- Detailed descriptions for some of the strategies and methods mentioned:
+- Provide detailed descriptions for the strategies and methods mentioned:
   - Implement example-based explanations wherever possible.
   - Provide case studies and visual aids to enhance understanding.